-Henceforth, I suggest a theoretical framework that combines neorealist and constructivist insights from middle power theory.
 Accordingly, middle power behavior in the Middle East is the result of interaction between structure, role, and orientation.
 The first dimension is related to the material capabilities that a state possesses relative to others.
 These material capabilities are not determinant of middle power status.
 Instead, they act as pre-conditions for middle power behavior.
 Primary among these capabilities are military and economic strengths.
 Military capabilities continue to be a foundational source for a state’s influence in its regional surroundings, especially in the Middle East, a region with the highest level of militarization in the world.
 Turkey, Israel, and Iran play significant roles in the region due to their high military capabilities.
 Egypt under Sisi increased its military capabilities significantly and deployed such military power to play an influential regional role in the Mediterranean and the Red Sea.
 Economic capabilities can also be a primary condition for middle power status.
 Economic capabilities can be used as means of affecting regional and international environments.
 Relying on their tremendous hydrocarbon resources, Gulf states have used their economic capabilities to adopt more assertive policies in the post-2011 Arab uprisings period.
 Saudi Arabia, Qatar, and the UAE aspired to a regional power status.
 These Gulf states emerged as the most important foreign donors to North Africa since 2011, and outweighed the role of external actors, such as the US and the European Union in the region.
 Foreign aid has even transcended the boundaries of the Middle East, as in the case of Saudi Arabia and the UAE.
 Beyond foreign aid and financial interference, Gulf states adopted military interventionism to shape the political transition in several regional conflicts, such as Libya, Bahrain, and Yemen.

 Both military and economic capabilities can provide states with opportunities to increase their influence in a regional context.
-Nevertheless, the possession of capabilities is not a sufficient condition for determining if a state will behave as middle power; nor will a middle power necessarily have relatively large capabilities.
+Nevertheless, the possession of capabilities is not a sufficient condition to determine if a state will behave as a middle power; nor will a middle power necessarily have relatively large capabilities.
 While standard measures of capability can be employed to identify a state’s relative strength and its relative stance within the regional power distribution, they fall short of uncovering several dynamics that pertain to middle power behavior in the system.
-For example, Israel’s military and economic capabilities place it at a regional great power position.
-Nevertheless, its behavior and role in the region do not grant it such status.
-Another example is Algeria, which has a large army and vast natural resources; but despite its relatively considerate capabilities it has abstained from pursuing an assertive foreign policy.
+For example, Algeria has a large army and vast natural resources; but despite its relatively considerate capabilities it has abstained from pursuing an assertive foreign policy.
 Instead, Algeria has adopted a limited foreign policy and has been reluctant to behave as a middle power.
 In short, the relative power distribution defines the structure of regional system, which is the first step in identifying regional middle powers in the Middle East.
 Yet, one must also pay attention to the process and behavior of states within the system, which describes the functions that regional middle powers play.